 If you want to get fancy and select multiple words spread out through the document at the same time, you can do that, too.
 Select the first bit of text the regular way, and then hold down the Ctrl key while selecting additional text in different places.
 We suggest only doing this a paragraph at a time because it’s frustrating when you accidentally let go of the Ctrl key and have to start over.

-When you’ve got your text selected, look on the “Home” tab of Word’s Ribbon.
-In the “Font” group, click the “Strikethrough” button (it’s the three letters with a line drawn through them).
+When you have your text selected, look on the “Home” tab of Word’s Ribbon.
+In the “Font” group, click the Strikethrough button (it’s the three letters with a line drawn through them).

 Now, any text you had selected should be struck through.

 You can also apply strikethrough formatting using the Font window.
-Select your text, and then press Ctrl+D to open that window up.
+Select your text, and then press Ctrl+D on Windows or Cmd+d on Mac to open that window up.
 Here, you can select not only the regular “Strikethrough” option but a “Double Strikethrough” option if you want to go that way, instead.
 Make your selection, and then click the “OK” button.

 Here, you can assign your preferred keyboard combo by clicking once in the “Press New Shortcut Key” box and then pressing the keys you want to use.
 If the combination you choose already has a shortcut function, Word will let you know that it’s currently assigned to something else.
 You can, of course, still use it even if it’s assigned to something else, but it’s better to try to find a combination that doesn’t have any current functions.
 We find Ctrl+Alt+- (minus) is pretty easy to remember and doesn’t have any other use in Word.